sampozki/tupsula-bot/README.md

 # tupsula-bot
 Simple chatbot that you can ask temperature of Tupsula's A sauna, also announces nakkikämppä turns to configurable channel.
+Use the config file for configuration.

 # requirements
 ```shell